 Pamela Altmeyer Alvey

 When she was about 7 years old, Pamela Altmeyer Alvey walked door-to-door pulling a little red wagon carrying freshly picked cabbage from her family’s garden.
 She ran into a neighbor whose face brightened at the sight of the young entrepreneur.
 “I asked if she’d like to buy some, but the neighbor replied that she didn’t have any money.”
-Tears welled in Alvey’s eyes as shared this story, recalling the pain in the woman’s face.
+Tears welled in Alvey’s eyes as she shared this story, recalling the pain in the woman’s face.
 It was Alvey’s first encounter with food insecurity.
 “That was too young to learn such a lesson; and so I gave her the cabbage.”

 From that day on, Alvey learned to look for a need and fill it, quickly realizing how difficult it was to fill those needs alone – like her work to end hunger among Hoosiers.
 In 1981, Alvey became the first full-time hire of the then-fledgling Gleaners Food Bank.
 As President and CEO for nearly thirty years, she helped grow the nonprofit into the state's largest food bank, distributing food and grocery products to hundreds of charitable programs in over two-dozen counties.